OpenFreeEnergy/gufe/docs/concepts/context.rst

                 "result_path": result_path_final_location,
             }

-The example above showcases how
+The example above showcases how you are to register files.
+It is important to note that the ``result_path`` is diffent from the ``result_path_final_location``.
+The ``result_path`` exists as a normal path, but ``result_path_final_location`` is a handle used to be passed between units.
+The final location is for the execution engine to correctly namespace files and provide them back to subsequent units.

 Choosing between shared and permanent storage